Model theory in compactly generated (tensor-)triangulated categories: Model theory in compactly generated triangulated categories

 So $F_g\simeq {\rm im}(f,-)$ in $(A,-)$ and therefore $F_g$ is isomorphic to the functor given by the pp formula $f\mid x_A$ which, by \ref{anneqdiv}, is equivalent to the quantifier-free pp formula $x_A\cdot \Sigma^{-1}h=0$; that is $F_g \simeq G_{\Sigma^{-1}h}^\circ$ (this is also clear from the above exact sequence).
 Thus we have the following.

-\begin{theorem} \marginpar{ppprfmla} \cite[4.3]{GarkPre2} Every pp-pair is (pp-)definably isomorphic to a pp formula which may be taken to be quantifier-free (alternatively a divisibility formula).
+\begin{theorem} \marginpar{ppprfmla} \cite[4.3]{GarkPre2} Every pp-pair is pp-definably isomorphic to a pp formula which may be taken to be quantifier-free (alternatively a divisibility formula).
 Thus, (the theory of) ${\cal T}$ has elimination of pp imaginaries.

 Explicitly, if $g:B\to C$ is in ${\cal T}^{\rm c}$ then the (typical) pp-pair $F_g= {\rm coker}((g,-):(C,-) \to (B,-))$ is equivalent to the divisibility formula $f|x_A$ and to the annihilation formula $x_A\Sigma^{-1}h=0$ where $f$ and $h$ are such that $\Sigma^{-1}C \xrightarrow{\Sigma^{-1}h} A \xrightarrow{f} B \xrightarrow{g} C ( \xrightarrow{h} \Sigma A)$ is a distinguished triangle. \end{theorem}